-6. CONDUCTING A PURCHASE OR DISPOSAL
+5.6.
+CONDUCTING A PURCHASE OR DISPOSAL

-6.1.
+5.1.6.1.
 Purchasing - Competition Requirements

-6.1.1 Where the total value for a purchase is within the values in the first column below, the award procedure in the second column must be followed as a minimum.
+5.1.1 Where the total value for a purchase is within the values in the first column below, the 6.1.1 award procedure in the second column must be followed as a minimum.

-Total Value Award Procedure Minor - £0 to below £25,000 One Quotation confirmed in writing.
-Minor - £125,000 to below £100,000 Three written Quotations of which at least one should be local if appropriate.
+Total Value Award Procedure Minor - £0 to below £25,000 up to £10,000 One quotation confirmed in writing.
+Minor - £1 0,000 25,000 to below £100,000 Three written quotations of which at least one should be local if appropriate.
 Local means has a place of business in Warwickshire.
 Ordinary & Major - £100,000 or more Invitation to tender to at least three tenderers.
-If the contract value exceeds the Procurement Threshold the procedure must also comply with Procurement Legislation.
+If the contract value exceeds the applicable EU threshold the procedure must also be EU compliant

-6.1.2 The Authorised Officer shall take appropriate advice from Procurement to determine the method of conducting any purchase that exceeds the relevant Procurement Threshold in force from time to time.
+6.1.2 Where an EU compliant procedure (or UK replacement procedure) is required the The authorised officer shall consult the head of take appropriate advice from procurement to determine the method of conducting the any purchase that exceeds threshold set within Procurement Legislation in force from time to time.

-6.2.
+5.2.6.2.
 The Appointment of Consultants to Provide Services

-- 6.1.3 A Consultant is someone engaged for a specific length of time to work (or provide a service) to a defined project brief with clear outcomes to be delivered, and who brings specialist skills or knowledge to the role.
-A consultant is not an employee, a fixed term employee, a locum, an agency, or a temporary worker or someone engaged to provide general day to day activities within a service. - 6.1.4 Contracts for consultancy services are subject to the same competition requirements as any other type of contract and must be procured in accordance with these CSOs. - 6.1.5 The engagement of a Consultant shall follow the agreement of a brief that adequately describes the scope of the services to be provided, the total cost to be paid and any stage payment arrangements.
-The engagement shall also be subject to completion of a contract.
+6.1.3 Professional consultants A Consultant is someone engaged for a specific length of time to work (or provide a service) to a defined project brief with clear outcomes to be delivered, and who brings specialist skills or knowledge to the role.
+A consultant is not an employee, a fixed term employee, a locum, an agency, or a temporary worker or someone engaged to provide general day to day activities within a service.

-- 6.1.6 It is the responsibility of the Authorised Officer to ensure that all tax and legal advice regarding the terms of any consultancy appointment is taken in advance of the procurement activity and actioned. - 6.1.7 Records of consultancy appointments shall be maintained in accordance with these CSOs and entered on the contract management system as for any other contract. - 6.1.8 Consultants shall be required to provide evidence of and maintain professional indemnity insurance policies to the satisfaction of the Council's insurance team for the periods specified in the respective agreement.
+- 6.1.36.1.4 Contracts for consultancy services are subject to the same competition requirements as any other type of contract and must be selected and commissions awarded procured in accordance with these CSOs. - 6.1.46.1.5 The engagement of a consultant shall follow the agreement of a brief that adequately describes the scope of the services to be provided, the total cost to be paid and any stage payment arrangements.
+The engagement shall also be subject to completion of a contract of appointment.
+Self-employed consultants must not fall within the off-payroll working rules i.e. IR35. - 6.1.6 Self-employed consultants must not fall within the off- payroll working rules i.e. IR35.
+It is the responsibility of the authorised officer to ensure that all tax and legal advice regarding the terms of any consultancy appointment is taken in advance of the procurement activity and actioned. - 6.1.56.1.7 Records of consultancy appointments shall be maintained in accordance with these CSOs and entered on the contract management system as for any other contract. - 6.1.66.1.8 Consultants shall be required to provide evidence of and maintain professional indemnity insurance policies to the satisfaction of the council's insurance manager team for the periods specified in the respective agreement. - 6.
+Advertising and Framework Agreements - 6.1 Advertising the Opportunity